David71764/David71764.github.io/_pages/cv.md

 **2022.09--present**

 * **Core Courses**: Quantum Mechanics, Group Theory, Introduction to Experimental Methods in Particle Physics, Computational Physics and Experiment
-* **Research Project**: ATLAS experiment at the LHC, Thermal properties of ultra-wide bandgap semiconductor and thermal management of devices
+* **Research Project**: ATLAS experiment at the LHC, Simulation and Physics Prediction for STCF

 ## Research Experience
 ---